Nevah5/chatbotAI/README.md

 Example: /changelog/0.0.6

 Should return "200 - Ok!" with the changelog field.
-If the changelog does not exist "404 - Not Found!".
+If the changelog does not exist "400 - Version Not Found!".

 ### POST /train/question